Comparison of transport map generated by heat flow interpolation and the optimal transport Brenier map: The Kim-Milman construction

-Kim and Milman's construction in \citep{kim-milman} produces a non-expansive map transporting Gaussian $\mu$ onto a probability measure $\nu$ log-concave with respect to $\mu$ via interpolation along the heat flow.
-We sketch the construction here.
+Kim and Milman's construction produces another non-expansive map transporting log-concave probability measure $\mu$ onto a probability measure $\nu$ log-concave with respect to $\mu$ via semigroup interpolation.
+Herein, we sketch the construction for the special case of Gaussian $\mu$ defined as in \eqref{measure}.
+Consider the second-order differential operator